Daniel Hope: Personal life

 Hope is in his second marriage to the painter Silvana Kaiser.
 The couple lived in Vienna and moved to Berlin in 2016.
 He holds Irish and German nationality.

 Discography

-In 2020 Hope released a disc of highlights from the Hope@Home broadcasts and a Christmas compilation.
+Hope has recorded commercially for Deutsche Grammophon since 2007.

-He has recorded commercially for Deutsche Grammophon since 2007.
+Recent releases include Music for a New Century with the New Century Chamber Orchestra, issued by Deutsche Grammophon in 2023 and including works by Philip Glass, Tan Dun, Mark-Anthony Turnage and Jake Heggie.
+In 2024 he released Dance! with the Zurich Chamber Orchestra and Irish Roots, a Deutsche Grammophon album combining Irish traditional material and classical repertoire, with collaborators including Lúnasa, Siobhán Armstrong, James Galway, Jeanne Galway, Rea Garvey, Ross Daly, Simos Papanas and the Thessaloniki State Symphony Orchestra conducted by Daniel Geiss.